 But then there was more trouble.
 The Millennium Bug didn’t come to anything but the dotcom bubble burst.
 Share prices of technology companies had risen a lot in the late 1990s but then fell considerably.

 Then UK share prices recovered again until the financial crisis of 2008 when they fell once more.
 From 2009 until coronavirus hit, the trend has been mainly upwards.

-While the history lessons are interesting reflections, this doesn’t guarantee what will happen following the coronavirus (COVID 19) situation.
+While the history lessons are interesting reflections, this doesn’t guarantee what will happen in the future..
 Past performance cannot be used as a guide to future performance and should never be relied upon in this way.

 Source: Datastream.
 MSCI UK £ used for Equity, FTSE Brit Govt All Stocks used for Bonds, UK Sterling 3M deposit used for Cash.
 Returns include total returns and assume dividends reinvested, Data to 28 February 2020.

 You’ll need to be a Royal Bank customer with Digital Banking, aged 18 – 84 and a UK residence for tax purposes.

 Click “Continue” to log into the Royal Bank Invest portal.